Pug Grooming Guide

 Pugs have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Pug benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
-The Pug occupies a unique position among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
+At 14-18 lbs and 13-15 yrs of typical lifespan, the Pug brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
+The Pug stands out among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.

 Brushing & Coat Care

-The Pug occupies a unique position among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
+The Pug stands out among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
 Pugs with low energy levels are more laid-back but still need daily engagement.

 - Size: small (14-18 lbs)